-Mr. Cowper-Coles has also another process, which he calls Cowperising, process, which he cans cowperising, and in which he uses vapour of zinc; the articles to be coated are not brought into contact with dry or molten zinc, but are placed in a chamber into which zinc vapour is passed.
+Mr. Cowper-Coles has also another process, which he calls Cowperising, process, which he uses vapour of zinc; the articles to be coated are not brought into contact with dry or molten zinc, but are placed in a chamber into which zinc vapour is passed.
 The chamber or drum is slowly rotated inside an outer cylinder in which the metallic zinc is heated by means of a gas or electric furnace.
 Hydrogen gas is also passed into the apparatus from a tube, and a pilot light is kept burning to make sure that air is not being sucked back.

 The process has been found successful for decorating porcelain and metallic surfaces with a brilliant coating of zinc.
 The remarkable part about the action of zinc powder upon metals is the manner and speed with which it, at temperatures much below its melting point, sinks into and Mass produced alloys with them.
-In this, Sherardising rather resembles Sir W. Roberts-Austen's experiment in which he placed pieces of gold and lead together, and showed that diffusion took place even at ordinary temperatures; in his case, however, the diffusion was meteoritic falls in the North and South American convery slow.
+In this, Sherard-ising rather resembles Sir W. Roberts-Austen's experiment in which he placed pieces of gold and lead together, and showed that diffusion took place even at ordinary very slow.
 But with the Sherardising process the zinc sinks in in a few minutes to an appreciable depth.
-Another peculiarity is that the zinc does not require to be pure, but is the commercial dust which is coated with oxide, and with this zinc dust I have found that it is practically impossible to get an electric current to pass through even a centimetre thickness, although 100 volts pressure was employed.
+Another peculiarity is that the zinc does not require to be pure, but is the commercial dust which is coated with oxide, and with this zinc dust I have found that it was in the commercial dust which is coated that it is practically impossible to get an electric current to pass through even a centimetre thickness, although 100 volts pressure was employed.
 Cadmium and a few other metals can also be employed, but they are not so satisfactory as zinc.